allenai/ai2thor/README.md

   - Added `lastActionStatus` to `Initialize` to help indicate success or failure
 - `Scripts/CanOpen_Object`:
   - Rewrote part of the `Interact` function so it doesn't use iTween if `animationTime` is `0`.
 Also the `Interact` function now uses the `openPercentage` on both "open" and "close".
+- `Scripts/Contains`:
+  - Added function `RemoveFromCurrentlyContains` to temporarily get around ReceptacleObjects not updating when an object is picked up (and deactivated).
 - `Scripts/DebugDiscreteAgentController`:
   - Calls `ProcessControlCommand` on the controller object with an "Initialize" action in its `Start` function (so the Unity Editor Workflow mimics the Python API Workflow)
   - Added a way to "Pass" (with the "Escape" button) or "Initialize" (with the "Backspace" button) on a step while playing the game in the Unity Editor